VergeGroup/InoutRef/README.md

 So, switching if do commit or not should be decided inside commit session to protect from concurrent programming.
 But a lot of commit gains computing costs.

+### InoutRef can detect any changes happend, and received modifications with NO COPY.

+`InoutRef` solves this problem.
+It enables Verge to detect that has any changes or not.
+Using that information, Verge can skip finalization of commit which means dispatching update events to all of subscribers.

+Even though `InoutRef` is a wrapper structure, it receives the pointer of the wrapped value.
+So using `InoutRef` does not happen copy.

 ## Sample